 Healing Your Tattoo

 Healing your new tattoo can be a bit of a process.
-It can also be quite emotional, it's completely normal to have feelings of doubt, uncertainty, dislike and even regret (yep, we've all had a moment of this).
+It can also be quite emotional, it's completely normal to have feelings of doubt, uncertainty, dislike and even regret - yep, we've all had a moment of this.

-While you would have received your aftercare advice in store, for those that love a light read, we've got you a more in-depth healing process below.
+And for those that love a light read, we've got you a more in-depth healing process below.

 And as always, if you have any questions or concerns, please reach out.